Apoptosis is the programmed death of billions of cells in your body every day … even before birth. Without this death there wouldn’t be life.

 This first video is a bit technical, it’s short so it’s an easy watch especially because it emphasizes the multiple ‘pathways’ we’ve discussed.
 The multitude of processes within processes for an event (like apoptosis) to take place.
 These are a progressive sequence of highly complex, just in time procedures that must occur for the climactic event (apoptosis) to be accomplished.

 This video is a graphic presentation of apoptosis.
 I don’t understand all the technical terms but it’s fascinating to watch the enormous activity involved–all coordinated–to cause a diseased cell to commit suicide.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Apoptosis – Programmed Cell Death, even before Birth
+Please use the Social Network links just below to share this information from The Explanation, Apoptosis – Programmed Cell Death, even before Birth